YouTube video for this section is still under creation. Please be patient ^^

 ▶️ Output:

-INFO: [PROMPT]: You have access to this list of tools definitions you can use to fulfill tasks :
+INFO: [PROMPT][To: Ai assistant]: You have access to this list of tools definitions you can use to fulfill tasks :

 * Name: 'Adder' - Usage: adder(first_number: int, second_number: int) -> int - Description: Adds two numbers and returns the result